Office of Special Education and Rehabilitative Services, Department of Education.

 I. Funding Opportunity Description

-The purpose of the RRTCs, which are funded through the Disability and Rehabilitation Research Projects and Centers Program, is to achieve the goals of, and improve the effectiveness of, services authorized under the Rehabilitation Act through well-designed research, training, technical assistance, and dissemination activities in important topical areas, as specified by NIDRR.
+The purpose of the RERCs, which are funded through the Disability and Rehabilitation Research Projects and Centers Program, is to achieve the goals of, and improve the effectiveness of, services authorized under the Rehabilitation Act through well-designed research, training, technical assistance, and dissemination activities Start Printed Page 32538in important topical areas as specified by NIDRR with guidance from its Rehabilitation Research Advisory Council.
 These activities are designed to benefit rehabilitation service providers, individuals with disabilities, family members, policymakers, and other research stakeholders.
-Additional information on the RRTC program can be found at: http://www2.ed.gov/programs/rrtc/index.html#types.
+Additional information on the RERC program can be found at: http://www2.ed.gov/programs/rerc/index.html#types.

-Absolute Priorities: For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3), we consider only applications that meet both of these priorities.
+Absolute Priority: For FY 2014 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, this priority is an absolute priority.
+Under 34 CFR 75.105(c)(3) we consider only applications that meet this priority.

-The full text of the Improving Employment Outcomes for Individuals with Psychiatric Disabilities priority is included in the notice of final priority published elsewhere in this issue of the Federal Register and in the applicable application package.
+The full text of this priority is included in the pertinent notice of final priority published in this issue of the Federal Register and in the application package for this competition.

 The regulations in 34 CFR part 86 apply to institutions of higher education (IHEs) only.